oluoluoxenfree/oluoluoxenfree.github.io/about.md

 I also learnt digital skills like SEO, social media management and design from the wonderful team at Fluency.

-I’m doing all this in the hopes of becoming a full stack web developer.
+I’m currently looking for work as a front-end web developer.
 I also want to get involved in FOSS and online community management.

 I'm currently looking for work in London.